SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Waterbar SF Outdoor Seating

-Locally sourced seafood dishes are a specialty here, with oysters from around $5 to their entrees ranging from around $25 to $30 each.
+For lunch, you can indulge in locally-sourced oysters from around $5 to seafood entrees ranging from $25 to $30 each.

-Visit during the day for a relaxed and friendly atmosphere or wait until the sun goes down and experience outdoor dining SF style with a great choice from the dinner menu.
+Visit during the day for a relaxed and friendly atmosphere, or wait until the sun goes down to experience unbeatable views of the city lights.

-The prices for dinner range from around $28 to $55 with two seafood dishes and their caviar costing quite a bit more.
+The prices for dinner generally range from around $28 to $55, though their caviar and some specialty seafood dishes cost quite a bit more.

 My favorite here is their choice of Burmese curries priced at around $26.
 When I'm in the mood for something with a kick, I order their spicy and crispy chicken.

 Asian cuisine does noodles like no other, and Burma Love has a great selection at around $20 a dish.
-This is street food in Burma, and a delight to find in Downtown San Francisco.
+This Burmese street food is a delight to find in downtown San Francisco.

 Hog Island Oyster Company in the Ferry Building

-Various oysters are available - depending on the latest catch - or you can choose from traditional fish and chips, plus a variety of small plates, grilled oysters, and many more seafood dishes.
+Various oysters are available, depending on the latest catch, but you can also choose from traditional fish and chips, plus a variety of small plates, grilled oysters, and many more seafood dishes.

-If you love seafood as much as me and also want to eat outdoors, this is one of my top recommendations!
+If you love seafood as much as I do, and also want to eat outdoors, this is one of my top recommendations!

-You will find Perbacco on California Street where there is a comfortable and pleasant outdoor dining area in which you can enjoy a relaxed casual meal.
+Perbacco on California Street boasts a comfortable outdoor dining area in which you can enjoy a relaxed casual meal.

 A varied lunch menu offers a full range of Italian cuisine, with antipasti dishes alongside pasta and shellfish dishes.
 Dinner is equally impressive with a choice of traditional Italian food plus dishes including pork loin and roast beef.

-With the dinner menu priced at between $20 and $48 for their entrees, this is a sensibly priced downtown restaurant.
+With dinner entrees ranging from around $20 to $48, this is a sensibly priced downtown restaurant.

 It's also one of my favorite places for happy hour.
-They offer some great discounts on their cocktails, wines, and snacks from 4 pm to 6 pm every Tuesday through Friday.
+They offer some great discounts on cocktails, wines, and snacks from 3 pm to 6 pm Tuesday through Friday.

-A choice of burgers, sausage and beans, and other classic dishes are also well priced.
+Their burgers, sausage and beans, and other dishes are also well priced.
 You have to check out the Irish whiskey when you visit.

-This is just a small sample of the additional options for outdoor dining in San Francisco.
-You will find dozens of places all around SF, but these are some of my favorites.
+This is just a small sample of additional options for outdoor dining all around San Francisco.
+You will find dozens of places throughout the city, but these are some of my favorites.

 All offer a large outdoor dining area with plenty of tables.
 They also have amazing food that I know you will love!